libapps/libapps-mirror/nassh/doc/FAQ.md

   Mostly.
 See the previous question about bookmarks.

+## Can I connect to systems from the omnibox?

+  Yep!
+Type "ssh" followed by a space to start a quick connection, then type a match to an existing profile, or type a new connection using the format defined in the Direct links section above.

+  You can open it in the existing tab by hitting enter, or opening it in a new window by hitting alt+enter.

 ## Can I use Secure Shell for port forwarding?

   Yes.
 Enter your port forwarding options in the "SSH Arguments" field of